His Dark Materials (TV series)

-His Dark Materials is a fantasy drama television series based on the trilogy of novels of the same name by Philip Pullman.
+His Dark Materials is a fantasy drama television series based on the trilogy of novels by Philip Pullman.
 It is produced by Bad Wolf and New Line Productions, for BBC One and HBO, with the latter handling international distribution.
-The show follows the orphan Lyra, played by Dafne Keen, as she searches for a missing friend and discovers a kidnapping plot related to an invisible cosmic substance called Dust.
+The show follows the orphan Lyra Belacqua as she searches for a missing friend and discovers a kidnapping plot related to an invisible cosmic substance called Dust.

 The eight-episode first series premiered on 3 November 2019 on BBC One in the United Kingdom, and on 4 November on HBO in the United States and other markets.
 The seven-episode second series premiered on 8 November 2020 in the UK, and on 16 November 2020 in the US.
 The eight-episode third and final series premiered first on HBO on 5 December 2022, and on 18 December 2022 in the UK.
-All three series received generally positive reviews.
+All three series received generally positive reviews, with praise going towards its cast, visuals, production values, musical score and its faithfulness to the source material.

 Premise

 His Dark Materials is set in a multi-world reality, with the action moving from one world to another.
-The series is based on Philip Pullman's trilogy of the same name.
-It begins in an alternative world where all humans' souls manifest as animal companions called daemons.
-The series follows the life of a young girl named Lyra who is an orphan living with the scholars at Jordan College, Oxford, in a world governed by the Magisterium, a religious and political body.
+The series is based on Philip Pullman's trilogy of the same name, and opens in an alternative world where all humans' souls manifest as animal companions called daemons.
+It follows the life of a young girl named Lyra, an orphan living with the scholars at Jordan College, Oxford, in a world governed by the Magisterium, a religious and political body.
 Lyra discovers a dangerous secret that involves Lord Asriel and Marisa Coulter, and is the subject of a witches' prophecy that she will change the world.
 In her search for a missing friend, Lyra also uncovers a series of kidnappings and a link to a mysterious substance called Dust, which leads her on a journey of epic proportions and ultimately to other worlds.
 The witches' prophecy also links Lyra's destiny to Will Parry, a teenager from the conventional world, who is himself being pursued by figures connected to his long-lost father.